News & Insights

 The Legal and Ethical Concerns of Public Mugshots

 The publication of public mugshots raises significant legal and ethical concerns, particularly about privacy and potential harm to individuals.
-Firstly, it can harm a person’s reputation and future prospects, regardless of their innocence or if charges are dropped.
+Firstly, it can harm a person’s reputation and prospects, regardless of their innocence or if charges are dropped.
 Secondly, it calls into question the presumption of innocence and the possibility of biased judgment.
 Furthermore, public mugshots can perpetuate harmful stereotypes and discrimination.

 The Current State of Mugshot Privacy Laws